Searching for BOYCE/Bois/Boys and MYERS/Meyers/Mires ancestors.

 contact me at Jim@JimBoyce.com with any information you might have or if you feel I can help you .

-Some pictures of the James Boyce Jr. family.
+Some pictures of my (g-grandfather) James Boyce Jr. family.

 James Boyce Jr. and Margaret Waldie in 1872. (this is possibly a wedding picture)